-LDRD research translates into projects of one to three years providing the resources for leading scientists to make rapid and significant contributions solving critical national science and technology problems.
+LDRD funds at SLAC support projects for up to two years providing the resources for leading scientists to make rapid and significant contributions solving critical national science and technology problems.

 Knowledge gained from LDRD projects pushes the Laboratory toward vital and emerging scientific challenges keeping SLAC at the forefront of science and technology.
 These challenges encourage science that is innovative, creative, and align with the Laboratory's current mission.